0xPhaze/upgrade-scripts/README.md

 Another thing to account for is that, since dry-run uses `vm.prank` instead of `vm.broadcast`, there might be some differences when calculating the addresses of newly deployed contracts.
 Thus, when running without a dry-run, the address to mark as "upgrade-safe" can be a different one.

-In our case, we know it is safe and can add
+In our case, we know it is safe and can add the line `if (block.chainid == 31337) isUpgradeSafe[0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0][0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9] = true;` to the start of `run()` in [deploy.s.sol](./example/script/deploy.s.sol).
-`if (block.chainid == 31337) isUpgradeSafe[0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0][0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9] = true;` to the start of `run()` in [deploy.s.sol](./example/script/deploy.s.sol).
+If we re-run the script now, it will deploy a new implementation, perform the upgrade for our proxy and update the contract addresses in `deploy-latest.json`.

-If we re-run the script now, it will perform the upgrade for our proxy.
+## Extra Notes

 ## Notes and disclaimers
 These scripts do not replace manual review and caution must be taken when upgrading contracts